 How to Fix Error Code: DLG_FLAGS_INVALID_CA

 In most cases, when an error is due to this administration end, then you can do nothing about the Certificate error.
-In some cases, users seeing the error because of the default browser they are using to surf the web.
+In some cases, users see the error because of the default browser they are using to surf the web.
 In this situation, you can try the following solution to resolve the error:

 Clear Browser Cache